piniondb/str/README.md

 [![Language](https://img.shields.io/badge/language-go-blue.svg)](https://golang.org/)

-Package str provides some routines to convert an unsigned integer value to its English textual representation.
-This facilitates database testing by supporting the generation of a large number of records with generally unrelated sort orders.
+Package str provides some routines to convert an unsigned integer value to its English textual representation and a generalized delimiting routine.
+These facilitate database testing by supporting the generation of a large number of records with generally unrelated sort orders.

 ##License

-store is released under the MIT License.
+str is released under the MIT License.